Tel: + 44 0114 2356111; Mobile + 44 07963 099930; e-mail: philip@philipbralsford.co.uk

 Industry-Relevant: Developed by academic & industry experts ensures that the content is both academically rigorous and practically relevant.

-Accredited Certifications: Our courses have accreditation from highly experienced, professionally qualified Chartered Engineers, Materials Engineers, Metallurgists & Welding professionals, with decades of industry experience.
-The value of our certifications to industry has also been recognised by top organisations & professional bodies.
+Accredited Certifications: Our courses have accreditation from highly experienced, professionally accredited Chartered Engineers (CEng), Materials Engineers, Metallurgists (MIMMM) & Welding Technologists (MWeldI), with decades of industry experience working for leading engineering companies such as British Steel, Sheffield Forgemasters & Corus.

 Excellent Feedback: The course has received excellent feedback from candidates who have completed it, highlighting its effectiveness in developing knowledge, skills, and understanding.
 For some of their comments, see below under the HEADING: 'CANDIDATE FEEDBACK ON OUR TRAINING.'